Read More

 YOU STILL HAVE TO HUSTLE.
 HARD.

-This is not a take the bow off the box and SURPRISE here is a successful business!
-Yes, the brand provides a proven model, but it’s up to you to execute.
-You still need to build relationships, hire the right team, market your location, and solve daily problems.
-The system is a guide—not a guarantee.
 This is where the importance of finding FIT comes to play.
-If the hard work and day in the life does not align with your strengths and something you enjoy doing – it is even HARDER.
+If the hard work and day in the life does not align with your strengths and something you enjoy doing, it is even HARDER.
 You are your local business in your area.
-Franchise or mom and pop – it is your territory to build.
+Franchise or mom and pop: It is your territory to build.

 Fit Tip: Work with your franchise coach/consultant to define your ideal owner role.
 Take time to reflect on what you enjoy doing from previous roles.
+When you buy a franchise, you want to feel confident that you will enjoy this new chapter in your career.

-It is natural to ask friends, family and colleagues about your new idea, new potential business.
+It is natural to ask friends, family and colleagues about your new idea and new potential business.
 While they all love you, they will give you all the BUTS, negatives, WHYS…you must be prepared to filter through this.
-Some will be excited for you, some will be jealous you are making a JUMP (because maybe they can’t) and others will not be buyers of your business so they can’t see the potential.
-YOU also may not be a buyer of your business.
-For example, we own an outdoor living business – we build decks.
-My husband would NEVER pay to have our deck built – he is handy and a do it yourself guy.
-But there are SO MANY people that are not in that boat – can you see the potential for others?
+Some will be excited for you, some will be jealous you are making a JUMP (because maybe they can’t), and others will not be buyers of your business so they can’t see the potential.

 The initial investment is only part of the picture.
 Be prepared for:

 Fit Tip: Budget for the worst, hope for the best.
 Running out of cash is one of the top reasons franchise locations fail—not poor performance.
 If you are stressed to pay the bills, you will not be focused on building your business.
+Franchise opportunities all have different times to break even.

 WOW – I should have put this as number one!
 As a leader in my corporate career for years, I have always prided myself in management principles, led good teams and supported growth.
 It is imperative you think through the business and the types of employees you will be hiring.
 I thought it would be easy.
 It wasn’t.
 Recruiting, training, and retaining staff took far more time and energy than I expected.
+One of the advantages of a franchise is that many brands give you a framework for how, who, and where to hire.
+But you will still need to put in some legwork.

-Franchisors have brand standards, operational rules, and marketing guidelines.
+Franchise opportunities have brand standards, operational rules, and marketing guidelines.
 Sometimes they’ll feel restrictive—but that’s part of the deal.
 Franchisors set up franchises for everyone to be successful.
 They charge royalties to support system growth and enhancements for you.

 You have to be comfortable following someone else’s system.
 If you’re a rebel or an innovator at heart, this could feel suffocating.

 I thought I’d be profitable in 6 months.
 It took closer to 14.
 And that’s not uncommon.
+Now, our home service franchises make us money and help us to support our family.
+But it didn’t happen overnight.

 Fit Tip: Franchising is a long game.
 If you’re expecting instant returns, temper your expectations.
-And you get out of it what you put in – part-time gets part-time results.
+And remember, you get out of it what you put in – part-time gets part-time results.

 The ups and downs are real, but so is the satisfaction of owning something.
 I’ve grown more as a person and a leader than I ever did in a corporate role.
 I control my time, I build my team, and I make decisions that shape my future.